lonelycode/tyk-io-site-content/v1.8/setup/quickstart.md

 ### Step 3.
 Get Tyk installed

-Next you will need to run our start script, it's very straightforward, simply run the command below in a terminal that can see your docker daemon:
+Next you will need to run our start script, it's very straightforward, simply run the command below in a terminal that can see your Docker daemon:

 For OSX Users, open a CLI that can access the `docker` command: